mattj23/latex-compileservice/README.md

 3. Use the `jinja2` engine to render `.tex` template files containing `jinja`'s python-like syntax to valid LaTeX, which will then be compiled as part of your project.
 Submit the data to render to the template as a `json` dictionary.
 This is an easier way of producing generated documents for most people than trying to use LaTeX's programming mechanisms directly.

+4. Have the compiled PDF converted to a jpeg, png, or tiff with a simple optional setting

-4. Ample documentation and examples to clearly demonstrate
+5. Ample documentation and examples to clearly demonstrate
     1. How to set up and deploy the service
     2. How to use the service, with all of its different features
     3. How to develop or extend the project